DGotshalk/Todo-Manager/README.md

 * Percentage tasks completed

 ## In this branch
-* Get date and week from clicking the calendar
+* Get date and week from clicking the calendar [x]
-* be able to pass the date, and the items of that date to something
+* be able to pass the date, and the items of that date to something [x]
-* convert that to unix time
+* convert that to unix time [X]
+* write function to write out all data in the list objects (i.e. "date, info;info;info;.." in the daily/weekly/final goals objects)